aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/working-with-symbologies/_index.md

 gen.Save($"{path}CompactPdf417.png", BarCodeImageFormat.Png);
 {{< /highlight >}}

-<p align="center"><image src="CompactPdf417.png"></p>

 ## Barcode Recognition Precision
 <a name="precision"></a>

 **Interleaved 2 of 5**
-Interleaved 2 of 5 (ITF) barcodes are two-width numeric codes that can encode information of any length, as long as there is an even number of digits in the code.
-Information is encoded based on the width of the bars and spaces, and exactly 2 out of every 5 bars are wide.
-Their predecessor, the Standard or Industrial 2 of 5 barcode, could encode information only in the width of the bars, but not the spaces.
-ITF barcodes are generally used for distribution and warehouse identification purposes.
-They are often used to identify cartons or crates which themselves contain items with their own UPC barcodes.
-Additionally, they are often used to label 135 film.
-The Interleaved 2 of 5 barcode begins with a start character, to indicate the beginning of the code.
-Then comes the encoded data, followed by an optional check digit, and the stop character.
-The ITF barcode can only encode an even number of digits, since each character is made up of two interleaving digits.
-If a code has an odd number of digits, a zero is added to the front of the barcode.
-Additionally, it is self-checking and does not require a check digit, though one can be added.
+Interleaved 2 of 5 barcodes are two-width numeric codes that can encode sequences of digits of any length, as long as there is an even number of digits in the code.
+By default, it does not require setting a checksum and therefore, can be read with errors.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.Interleaved2of5, "1234567890");